If you are a WordPress user then you may already aware of W3 Total Cache Plugin, Which is the top free cache plugin for WordPress website.

 Then Scroll down and you can see Minify settings area, This will make your website load faster by minifying your CSS and JS files.
 Enable it and leave other options default.

-This is the another a very important option, It will reduce your post, page, and feed creation time.
+This is another a very important option, It will reduce your post, page, and feed creation time.
 Enable it by checking the box.

 Object Cache, Enable it by checking the box and scroll down for another option.